 This is good on the one hand because robotics has reached the widest population in some form, but on the other hand, it does not give the expected effects.
 The reason is clear: Child, who is not interested in robotics, will not be moved much in that direction by toy robots.
 It is similar if you buy a microphone for the child who likes robotics – he will not become a singer.

 “We need to support every child’s interest that exists and not “force” everyone to follow the trends.
 That euphoria seems to have subsided in the last couple of years and now I think that it is the right moment to move forward in the right direction,” Milic said further adding, “In my opinion the year 2021 will be a turning point – the informal education industry will focus to manufacture more knowledge-based products for children/students/peoples who are interested in robotics instead of “toys” catching for everyone.
+In fact, the year 2020 saw a significant rise in the number of robotic units sold to 465,000.

 Real knowledge of future products will be significantly more detailed in order to enable users to take their existing knowledge to the next level.
 Manufacturers who will succeed to create a product that allows the easiest transition from existing to a new level of knowledge will open the door to a new real knowledge-based educational industry.”